-Much of the shore of Lake Michigan in Ozaukee, Milwaukee, Racine, and Kenosha Counties, Wisconsin, is an area of high, steep bluffs developed in loose, unconsolidated silt, sand, gravel, and clay of glacial origin.
+Much of the shore of Lake Michigan in Ozaukee, Milwaukee, Racine and Kenosha Counties, Wisconsin, is an area of high, steep bluffs cut into loose unconsolidated silt, sand, gravel, and clay of glacial origin.

-Lake water levels of near record height, the result of unusually high precipitation in recent years, have greatly accelerated the rate of shoreline erosion.
+Near record high water levels, the result of unusually high precipitation in recent years, have greatly accelerated the rate of erosion.
 Storm waves are breaking against or in close proximity to the bluffs, and erosion at the foot of the bluffs has rendered them highly unstable.
-This has resulted in a large number of landslides.
-The highly unstable nature of the bluffs, coupled with the presence of occupied dwellings close to their edges has produced highly dangerous conditions in many areas.
-The situation is further aggravated by groundwater seepage from the bluffs over large portions of the region.
+This has resulted in large numbers of landslides.
+The highly unstable nature of the bluffs, coupled with the presence of occupied dwellings close to their edges, has produced highly dangerous conditions in many areas.
+The situation is further aggravated by groundwater seepage from the bluff over large portions of the region.

 Although relocation of dwellings is sometimes possible, many residents are faced with the decision of whether or not to spend the large sums of money necessary to adequately protect and rehabilitate their properties.
-The costs for this are high, especially in the areas of high bluffs where protection involves not only the construction of protective structures along the lake but often also slope stabilization, including regrading and construction of drainage structures.
+The costs for this are high, especially in the areas of high bluffs where protection involves not only the construction of protective structures along the lake, but often also involved slope stabilization through regrading and the construction of drainage structures.
 Costs in many cases would be more than the value of the property.

-A definite need exists for a comprehensive scientific and engineering analysis of the shoreline.
-This study should delineate areas in which the risk of extensive property damage and possible loss of life is high, should point out those segments of the shore where shoreline protection and rehabilitation would and would not be feasible, and should provide a rational basis for shoreline management and zoning.
-A study of this type is now in the planning stages.
+A definite need exists for a comprehensive scientific and engineering analysis of the shore line.
+This study should delineate areas in which the risk of extensive property damage and possible loss of life are high, should point out those segments of the shore where shoreline protection and rehabilitation would and would not be feasible, and should provide a rational basis for shoreline management and zoning.